djhaskin987/degasolv/docs/command-reference.rst

 Degasolv Command Reference
 ==========================

-This article describes the Degasolv CLI, what subcommands and options there are, and what they are for.
+This guide describes the Degasolv CLI, what subcommands and options there are, and what they are for.

 Some Notes on Versions